3,200,000 Books Are In Print in the U.S. 2000

 "The new generation of Regulations.gov, the eRulemaking Initiative's Federal Docket Management System (FDMS), launched in the fall of 2005, enabled the public to access entire rulemaking dockets from participating Federal Departments and Agencies.
 FDMS is a full-featured electronic docket management system that builds upon the capabilities of the original Regulations.gov and gives Federal rule writers and docket managers the ability to better manage their rulemaking and non-rulemaking activities.
 With this system, Federal Departments and Agencies can post Federal Register documents, supporting materials, and public comments on the Internet.
 The public can search, view, and download these documents on FDMS' public side, Regulations.gov."

-The National Museum of Iraq in Baghdad, lost an estimated 15,000 artifacts, including priceless relics of Mesopotamian civilization, to looters in the days after Baghdad fell to U.S. forces in the Iraq War.
-Of the objects looted, about 5,000 wer still missing in 2003, 4,000 were returned and 6,000 were recovered, according to Lawrence Rothfield, author of Antiquities Under Siege: Cultural Heritage Protection After the Iraq War (2008).''
+Between April 6 and April 12, 2003 The National Museum of Iraq in Baghdad lost an estimated 15,000 artifacts, including priceless relics of Mesopotamian civilization.
+The relics were stolen by looters in the days after Baghdad fell to U.S. forces in the Iraq War.
+Of the objects looted, about 5,000 were still missing in 2003, 4,000 were returned and 6,000 were recovered, according to Lawrence Rothfield, author of Antiquities Under Siege: Cultural Heritage Protection After the Iraq War (2008).

 The BookScan 1200 was the first automatic, page-turning scanner for the conversion of bound volumes to digital files.
 The manufacturers claimed that it could scan volumes at up to 1200 pages per hour.
 The motto of the company was "Moving knowledge from Books to Bytes."